Frank “Frog” Bobo

 “Jack Daniel’s Instrumental Master Distiller”

 Born in Lynchburg, Tennessee on June 2, 1929, to Roy Holt Bobo and Marie Hobbs Bobo, Frank “Frog” Bobo was the fifth Master Distiller at Jack Daniel’s from 1966 until he retired in 1988.
-Frank grew up in Lynchburg, Tennessee and worked most of his formative years on the Lynchburg Square at Bobo’s Market (Bobo and Son’s Grocery Store)
+Frank grew up in Lynchburg and worked most of his formative years on the town square at Bobo’s Market.

-To locals Frank was not only known as “Frog”.
-He was also known as a US Army Korean War veteran, a true southern gentle, a Raider fan, and a man with a deep, abiding love for his beloved wife, Avalee.
-According to his grandson he was also known as “the guy who got the calls to go fix something at the distillery in the middle of the night.”
+To locals, Frank was not just “Frog”.
+He was a beloved US Army Korean War veteran, a true southern gentleman, a diehard Moore County Raider fan, and a man with a deep, abiding love for his beloved wife, Avalee.
+According to his grandson, he was always “the guy who got the calls to go fix something at the distillery in the middle of the night,” and when those calls came, he never hesitated to go.

-In 1966, J. Reagor Motlow, Jack Daniel’s grandnephew-who famously gave Frank a nickel every time he saw him, offered him a job in the still house.
-He was quickly led to the role as Master Distiller.
-Master Distillers Jess Gamble (Master Distiller from 1964 -1966) and Frank Bobo (’66 -‘88) oversaw Old No. 7’s grow from a regional brand to an American icon.
+In 1966, J. Reagor Motlow, Jack Daniel’s grandnephew, who famously gave Frog a nickel every time he saw him, offered him a job in the stillhouse.
+He was quickly led to the role of Master Distiller.
+At that time, Jess Gamble, who was Master Distiller from 1964 -1966 (while Frog was in training), was beginning to see Old No. 7 grow from a regional brand to an American icon.

+His training finished, Gamble retired, and soon Frog took over.
 Jack Daniel’s began to advertise regularly, and advertising led to more demand.
 That demand then exceeded supply.
-From the mid-1950s to the mid-1970s, it was on allocation.
+From the mid-1950s to the mid-1970s, Jack Daniel’s whiskey was on allocation.
 According to Nelson Eddy, the brand historian, “The sales representatives would literally go into an establishment and let them know how many bottles or cases they could have.
-When other companies would pull back from advertising, Jack Daniel’s spent money on ads to tell people they couldn’t get it.
+When other companies were pulling back from advertising, Jack Daniel’s was spending loads of money on ads telling people they couldn’t get it.”

-Demand was stoked by adverts that proclaimed: “We’d rather ask for your patience than your forgiveness,” with text explaining the time-consuming process of filtering the spirit through maple charcoal and maturing it in charred oak.
-Bobo diligently stuck to the Lincoln County Process.
-He was committed to making the whiskey the “same way Jack did” despite the ever growing pressure to produce more of it.
+Demand was stoked by bucolic black-and-white adverts that proclaimed: “We’d rather ask for your patience than your forgiveness,” with text explaining the arduous steps of filtering the spirit through maple charcoal and maturing it in charred oak.
+Bobo was committed to making the whiskey the “same way Jack did” despite the ever-growing pressure to produce more of it, which included diligently adhering to the time-consuming Lincoln County Process.

-Jack Daniel’s made a positive out of having to go on allocation, but it didn’t want to frustrate large numbers of customers permanently.
-The challenge was to increase supply of an artisan-made product.
-While Jack Daniel’s remained available only on allocation through the 1970s, popular culture continued to associate it with maverick independence.
-Jack Daniel’s then grew into a global brand, almost tripling sales from 1973 to 1986.
+Jack Daniel’s made a positive out of having to go on allocation, but at the same time, it didn’t want to frustrate large numbers of customers permanently.
+The challenge was to increase the supply of an artisan-made product.
+So, while Jack Daniel’s remained available only on allocation through the 1970s, popular culture continued to associate it with maverick independence.
+Jack Daniel’s then grew into a global brand, almost tripling sales during Frog’s reign between 1973 and 1986.
 Frank Bobo oversaw the transformation from a southern sippin’ whiskey into a whiskey recognized around the world.

-During his tenure, Brown-Forman tore down the existing distillery and built bigger facilities on the same site, while the distillery employees continued to go about their work in the open air, walking on temporary wooden catwalks built around the still.
+Also during his tenure, owner Brown-Forman tore down the existing distillery and built bigger facilities on the same site, while the distillery employees continued to go about their work in the open air, walking on temporary wooden catwalks built around the still.
 The distillery went from operating just two stills to five.

 Contributed by: Tiffany Floyd, Chicago, Illinois